zaphosting/docs/docs/minecraft-firststeps-java-bedrock-comparison.md

 ## Introduction

 Are you unsure about what version of Minecraft you should install or buy a server for?
 Don't worry!
-This guide will tell you everything about Java and Bedrock Edition (referred to as *Java* and *Bedrock* throught this page) so you can make an educated choice.
+This guide will tell you everything about Java and Bedrock Edition (referred to as *Java* and *Bedrock* throughout this page) so you can make an educated choice.
 If you want to a skip to a certain chapter you can do so using the table of contents.

 ## Basics